 adidas TERREX Free Hiker 2 Low GORE-TEX Review

-My adidas TERREX Free Hiker 2 Low GORE-TEX review* is based on several test hikes that I completed between Fall, 2023 and Spring, 2024.
+My adidas TERREX Free Hiker 2 Low GORE-TEX review is based on several test hikes that I completed in 2023 and 2024.
 Most of my hikes were easy to moderate hikes on well-maintained trails since adidas TERREX made them for more casual hiking styles.
 I joined the dog-walkers on Musser Gap Trail, hiked Mt.
 Nittany with the after-work hikers, and wore my Free Hikers for some early morning speed hikes along Spring Creek and for a walk-heavy weekend in Philadelphia.
-I also added some singletrack mountain biking trails and short-but-steep hikes to test this shoe's support and traction on moderately difficult terrain.
+I also added some singletrack mountain biking trails and short-but-steep hikes in Rothrock State Forest to test this shoe's support and traction on moderately difficult terrain.
 Here's my preliminary review of this shoe's support, weight, fit, comfort, weather protection, traction, and value.

 Support